cocos/cocos-docs/en/components/sprite.md

  ![tiled](sprite/tiled.png)

-  Sprites in Tiled mode will be affected by the division of nine grids.
-At this time, each picture will be cut according to the `insetTop`, `insetBottom`, `insetLeft`, and `insetRight` properties recorded by the SpriteFrame resource object, and the edges will be stretched and the center tile will be expanded.
+  A Sprite in Tiled mode will be affected by its Sliced config.
+It will be sliced according to the `insetTop`, `insetBottom`, `insetLeft`, and `insetRight` properties recorded in the SpriteFrame.
+The corners will remain unscaled when the Sprite is stretched, while the center sections will be repeated instead of stretched.

  ![tiled](sprite/tiled_sliced.png)